-Before starting treatment for BPH, several tests will be performed to help determine that there are no other conditions contributing to your symptoms.
-These tests usually include:
+Before starting enlarged prostate treatment, several tests will be performed to help determine that there are no other conditions contributing to your symptoms.
+These enlarged prostate treatment tests usually include:

 - IPSS: This is a questionnaire that allows a urologist to assess your urinary symptoms/ LUTS objectively and provide information on the impact your symptoms have on your quality of life.